Cambodia: Ethnic groups

 The majority of Cambodia's population is of ethnic Khmer origin (95.8%) who are speakers of the Khmer language, the country's sole official language.
-Cambodia's population is largely homogeneous.
-Its minority groups include Chams (1.8%), Vietnamese (0.5%) and Chinese (0.6%).
+This number includes approximately 17–21 indigenous ethnic groups collectively known as Khmer Loeu ("Highland Khmers" or "Montagnards").
+The "non-indigenous ethnic minority" groups are Chams (1.8%), Vietnamese (0.5%) and Chinese (0.6%).

 The Vietnamese are the second-largest ethnic minority in Cambodia, with an estimated 16,000 living in provinces concentrated in the southeast of the country adjacent to the Mekong Delta.
 While the Vietnamese language has been determined to be a Mon–Khmer language, there are fewer cultural connections between the two peoples because the early Khmers were influenced by the Indian cultural sphere while the Vietnamese are part of the Chinese cultural sphere.
 Ethnic tensions between the Khmer and the Vietnamese can be traced to the Post-Angkor Period (from the 16th to 19th centuries), during which time Vietnam and Thailand each attempted to vassalise a weakened post-Angkor Cambodia, and effectively dominate all of Indochina.
 Chinese Cambodians are approximately 0.6% of the population.